VoyagerInnovations/RDSMigration/README.md

 -  -m <yes/no>                   = Indicate if the RDS instance contains multiple databases
 -  -d <db_name>                  = Specify the database name.
 This option can be excluded/skipped if the value of '-m' is yes
 -  -a <account_number>           = Specify the AWS account number where the resources resides
--  -z <region>                   = Specify the AWS Region where the resources resides
+-  -z <region_name>                   = Specify the AWS Region where the resources resides

 Example: